 Quantum competes with companies that develop, manufacture, market and sell tape drive products.
 Quantum's principal competitors include Hewlett-Packard, IBM Corporation, Seagate Technology, Inc., Sony Corporation and Storage Technology Corporation.
 These competitors are aggressively trying to develop new tape drive technologies to compete more successfully with products based on DLTtape technology.
 Hewlett-Packard, IBM Corporation and Seagate have formed a consortium to develop and have developed new linear tape drive products.
 Such products target the high-capacity data back-up market and compete with Quantum's products based on Super DLTtape technology.
-This competition has resulted in a trend, which is expected to continue, toward lower prices and margins earned on Quantum's DLTtape and

-Super DLTtape drives.
-In addition, the proposed merger between Hewlett-Packard and Compaq Corporation would result in a larger competitor in the tape drive market with greater resources and a potentially greater market reach.
-A combination of the current economic environment, which has resulted in reduced shipments of tape drives, and increased competition, could result in a further deterioration in prices and reduced margin, which could materially and adversely impact Quantum's business, financial condition and results of operations.
+This competition has resulted in a trend, which is expected to continue, toward lower prices and margins earned on Quantum's DLTtape and Super DLTtape drives.
+In addition, the proposed merger between Hewlett-Packard and Compaq Corporation would result in a larger competitor in the tape drive market with greater resources, a potentially greater market reach with a product that competes directly with Quantum's Super DLT drives and Super DLT media.
+These factors when combined with the current economic environment, which has resulted in reduced shipments of tape drives, reflected in the fiscal third quarter year-over-year decrease in tape drive sales of 47%, and increased competition, could result in a further reduction in Quantum's sales prices and margins, which could materially and adversely impact Quantum's business, financial condition and results of operations.